 Announcements and Reminders

-- Don't forget the listener survey.
-It takes only about 3 minutes, and the feedback in so valuable.
+- Don’t forget the listener survey.
+It takes only about 3 minutes, and the feedback is so valuable.

 - Please join us for the International Productivity Chat on Blab, November 1, 2015, at 10 a.m.
 Central.

 Thank you to Heather for her encouraging email (and the recommendation of Wunderlist as a versatile task management tool) and to Suzanne for her kind feedback on Facebook!

 I would love to have your help!